microsoft/pxt-arcade/docs/skillmap/shark/shark3.md

 ## Finale

-**🎮 Play your game and see how many fish you can catch in 15 seconds! 🎮**
+**🎮 How many fish you can catch in 15 seconds? 🎮**

+---

-Click **Finish** to head back out to the skillmap for more adventures!
+When you're done playing your game, click **Finish** to head back out to the skillmap for more adventures!